 We are a family-run vineyard and winery in Oregon's beautiful East Willamette Valley.
-Our property is diverse, hosting vineyard, forest and a small lake.
+Our 60-acre property is diverse, hosting vineyard, forest and a small lake.
 The Vineyard Camp tent spot is lakeside with plenty of sunshine and shade, and includes a gazebo and fire pit.
 The site is a 2-minute walk from a private parking area with portable toilets.
-The site is private, quiet and a great spot to see wildlife.
+The Vineyard Camp is private, quiet and a great spot to see wildlife or stargaze.

 - Check in: After 1PM